Episode 1: Italian Marbles

 A slab of Carrara Marble can cost up to $400 per square meter.

-The market as a whole, is worth over $1.1 billion.
+The market as a whole is worth over $1.1 billion.
 Marble extraction in Carrara is done with a 5 mm diamond wire or with big chainsaws.
-China, the U.S. and Germany are the top 3 buyers of marbles from Italy.
+China, the U.S., and Germany are the top 3 buyers of marbles from Italy.

 Piet rasa ra is the City of Marbles’ that stands out among the Coastal towns of western Tuscany, Italy.
-This town has its continuous flow of artists for sculptural works.
+This town has a continuous flow of artists for sculptural works.
 Nearly 200 tons of marble sculptures are made annually.

 Why is the cost high for an Authentic Italian Marble?

-New market research has reported that the marble market in 2020 is estimated at $13 billion and is projected to reach $16 billion by 2025.
+Newmarket research has reported that the marble market in 2020 is estimated at $13 billion and is projected to reach $16 billion by 2025.

-Against this Italy’s own share is a whooping $4 billion every year.
+Against this Italy’s own share is a whopping $4 billion every year.
 It exports to some 150 countries in the world.
 The success is due to “ Italian Know – How” in stone processing and manufacturing technologies.
 It is also at par with innovation and design.
-The main event for the marble world happens in Verona, Italy, “MARMOMACC” international trade fair, an exhibition for marble blocks and slabs.
+The main event for the marble world happens in Verona, Italy, the “MARMOMACC” international trade fair, an exhibition for marble blocks and slabs.